-- Seeking out, considering, and making recommendations to the board upon nominations for membership of the board, in accordance with agreed criteria and priorities. - Organising reviews of the board's effectiveness and for overseeing the implementation of any recommendations arising from such reviews. - Determining policies and processes related to membership of the Board of Governors, i.e. induction, training and development, and appraisal.
+- Seeking out, considering, and making recommendations to the board upon nominations for membership of the board, in accordance with agreed criteria and priorities. - Organising reviews of the Board's effectiveness and for overseeing the implementation of any recommendations arising from such reviews. - Determining policies and processes related to membership of the board of Governors, i.e. induction, training and development, and appraisal. - Compliance with the HE Code of Governance.